GEORGETOWN, WASHINGTON, D.C.

 Once we got rolling again, we weren’t far from “the hill.”
 David and Kelley had either warned me or told me that I would like the hill up to Great Falls.
 One mile long, it wasn’t overly steep, but enough to shed all the other riders.
 David had said I would win the King of the Mountains on this hill.

 Just as we approached it, and it has a subtle rise, not a wall, announcing its presence, David pointed it out and we took off.
 David is less than half my age and I figured, even if he’s not a true climber, I still had no chance.
 There’s no way my legs could produce the power that young legs can.
-I did what an savvy veteran would.
+I did what a savvy veteran would.
 I let him pass and then I sat on his wheel up the entire climb.

 I kept wondering when he was going to drop me, and at one point he did pull away by 10 – 15 feet (4 meters) or so but that was it.
 And then I got back on.
 I also figured I couldn’t hold him off if I tried to drop him too early.
 One big problem I had was that I didn’t know where the hill ended.
 I know, “at the top” but with each rise and each curve, how close were we to the top?

 And then it happened.
-Sarah Brown, who probably weights no more than 85 pounds, came flying by us.
+Sarah Brown, who probably weighs no more than 85 pounds, came flying by us.
 She is a new rider, maybe 23 years old, stands about five feet tall, and has the skinniest legs I have ever seen.
 She has no weight or body fat on her at all.
-Maybe worse, she couldn’t have been on our wheels when we left everyone behind and must have decided after we were gone 100-200 yards that she was going to catch, and pass us.
+Maybe worse, she couldn’t have been on our wheels when we left everyone behind and must have decided after we were gone 100-200 yards that she was going to catch and pass us.

-I told David to go, and I think he tried, but neither of could catch her.
+I told David to go, and I think he tried, but neither of us could catch her.
 I found out later that she ran cross country and track in college.
 I bet she flies.

 Nearing the top of the climb, I was able to pass David and take second in the KOM – but first in the Men’s Division.
 Or first in the Over 100 Pounds Division.
 Or the Over 25 Division.